idatatalks/nobelvisualization/README.md

 ## Nobel winners data visualization

-This is a data exploration project to visualize Nobel Prize Winners in history.
+This is a interactive data exploration project to visualize Nobel Prize Winners in history.
 You can explore the project in:
 https://idatatalks.github.io/nobel-dev/

 ### Framework

 The is a single page application and based on **React + MUI + Recharts + d3 **.

+### Demo

 ### Supported Platform
 Thanks to the invention of responsive design,